go-spatial/tegola/README.md

 	                                         # It can also be used to group multiple ProviderLayers under the same namespace.
 	provider_layer = "test_postgis.rivers"   # must match a data provider layer
 	dont_simplify = true                     # optionally, turn off simplification for this layer.
+Default is false. dont_clip = true                         # optionally, turn off clipping for this layer.
 Default is false. min_zoom = 10                            # minimum zoom level to include this layer max_zoom = 18                            # maximum zoom level to include this layer
 ```